Klouds/kDaemon/README.md

 ```

 ### ENDPOINTS [X] = Not implemented
+UPDATED (Feb 25 2016) -- adding a start container command to the list.
+Separating container creation/launch from each other because what was I thinking?

 ```
  * POST /%API_VERSION%/nodes/create  			-- Creates a node
  * PATCH /%API_VERSION%/nodes/update 			-- Edits a node